eliseogarza/CSCE435-Project-2024/Report.md

 - Input sizes, Input types
 - Strong scaling (same problem size, increase number of processors/nodes)
 - Weak scaling (increase problem size, increase number of processors)
+- We will first try our algorithms with input sizes of 2,4,8, 16, 32, 64.
+- We will then for each one try it with a version that is sorted, reversed, and sorted with 1% error.
+- For each of the different input arrays, we will increase the processors from 2,4,8,16,32,64, and increase the number of nodes accordingly.
+- We will then increase the number of processors from 2, 4, 8, 16, 32, and 64 for when the input array size increases.

 ## 3. Team Communication
 For this project, our team will communicate via Messages and Discord.